 - Recycling your compact fluorescent bulbs(CFL) at a retail location.

 - Find a location on this list of all towns and retail locations that accept mercury-containing bulbs.

 Use DEP’s map to find out where to bring your mercury-containing fluorescent bulbs:

 Recycle your electronic waste (e-waste) for little or no cost at more than 300 municipal waste collection sites.
 Most towns accept televisions, portable DVD players, game consoles, computer monitors, laptops, printers, digital picture frames, computers, and some other electronics.
 Find out more about the problems and solutions posed by electronic waste.
-Take certain devices to Best Buy, Goodwill, or Staples.
-Or use DEP’s map feature to find where to bring your e-waste.
+Take certain devices to Best Buy or Staples.
+Or use DEP’s map feature to find where to bring your electronic waste.

 Cell Phones and Rechargeable Batteries